-Sangduen Lek Chailert, Founder of Save Elephant Foundation and Elephant Nature Park.
-She is co-founder of Phuket Elephant Sanctuary.
+Sangduen Lek Chailert is the Founder of Save Elephant Foundation and Elephant Nature Park.
+She is also the co-founder of the Phuket Elephant Sanctuary.

 Elephant Nature Park

-You may know of the Horse Whisperer but what may surprise you is there is an Elephant Whisperer.
+You may know of the Horse Whisperer.
+But what may surprise you is there is an Elephant Whisperer.
 Lek Chailert, born in Thailand, loves elephants.
-In fact, she loves them so much, she founded an elephant sanctuary in Chiang Mai in Thailand.
+In fact, she loves them so much, she founded several Elephant foundations and sanctuarys

 Lek Chailert “heals with love”!